-Undergraduates in this degree program often pursue careers in wellness and health promotion in such environments as:
+Graduates of this degree program often pursue careers in wellness and health promotion in such environments as:

-Students may also pursue further graduate study in such fields as:
+They may also pursue further graduate study in such fields as:

 Advanced degrees or certifications may be required for academic or clinical positions.